pymeasure/leco-protocol/components.md

 Concerning the ECP, we draw the abstraction boundary at the Driver -- the details on how this communicates with a Device (SCPI, dll, ...) should not be relevant for the protocol details.
 What we define is how the other ECP components interact with the Driver, how it determines and announces its capabilities, etc.

-A driver may contain/manage
+A driver must contain/manage
 * An object that communicates with the connected Device, including managing its lifecycle (init, operations, shutdown)
 * The name of the connected instrument
 * A list of available Parameters (properties/attributes to get/set) and Actions(methods to call)
+* `set`/`get`/`get_all`/`call` interfaces (for incoming commands to use to act on Parameters and Actions)

+A driver may contain/manage
 * A list of Parameters to poll/publish regularly (and the interval for that)
-* `set`/`get`/`get_all`/`call` interfaces (for incoming commands to use to act on Parameters and Actions)
-* A cache of parameter values (to avoid unnecessary communication)
+* A cache of parameter values (to avoid unnecessary communication).
+    - If caching is included, the `get*` interfaces must include a configurable cache timeout and a way to force fetching a fresh value.
-* Maybe concurrent access management/locking
+* Concurrent access management/locking
 * Logging configuration

 :::{admonition} TODO